Non-quadratic Euclidean complete affine maximal type hypersurfaces for $\theta\in(0,(N-1)/N]$: Introduction

-The proof of Theorem \ref{t1.7} in \cite{Du2} was built on a much more complicated technic and did not produce explicit expressions for the solutions.
-A third main purpose of this paper is devoted to improve the above range of $\theta$ and construct counter ecamples explicitly in the following result.
+The proof of Theorem B was built on a much more complicated technic and did not produce explicit expressions for the solutions.
+In this paper, we shall improve the above range of $\theta$ and construct the desired hypersurfaces explicitly to show the following result.\\